Peter Eastgate: Other events

-Prior to the WSOP, Eastgate's live tournament results included a money finish in the 2008 European Poker Tour event in Copenhagen and a final table finish at the 2007 Irish Poker Open.
+Prior to the WSOP, Eastgate's live tournament results included a final table finish at the 2007 Irish Poker Open and a money finish in the 2008 European Poker Tour event in Copenhagen.
 Eastgate's previous biggest win was $46,714 at the 2007 Paddy Power Irish Open.
 After his WSOP Main Event victory, Eastgate took to the tournament trail and quickly found success.
 He cashed in the European Poker Tour (EPT) PokerStars Caribbean Adventure (PCA) Main Event and then won the $5,000 side event for $343,000.
 Eastgate came second in the 2009 London EPT, winning £530,000.

 In 2010, Eastgate finished 5th in the NBC National Heads-Up Championship in Las Vegas for $75,000.

-As of 2014, his total live tournament winnings exceed $11,200,000.
+As of 2026, his total live tournament winnings exceed $11,130,000.

 Hiatus

 In July 2010, Eastgate announced that he was taking a break from poker in a statement through his sponsor PokerStars.com, saying, "When I started playing poker for a living, it was never my goal to spend the rest of my life as a professional poker player.
 My goal was to become financially independent.
 I achieved that by winning the WSOP main event in 2008.
 The period following has taken me on a worldwide tour, where I have seen some amazing places and met many new people; it has been a great experience."

 “In the 20 months following my WSOP win, I feel that I have lost my motivation for playing high-level poker along the way, and I have decided that now is the time to find out what I want to do with the rest of my life.
 What this will be, I do not yet know.
 I have decided to take a break from live tournament poker, and try to focus on Peter Eastgate, the person.
 I want to thank PokerStars, my friends and family for their support over the last 20 months, and for their support in my decision to take a break from poker."

 PokerStars said of Eastgate's decision: “We know that poker will miss this world-class player and world-class role model, but PokerStars has only the deepest respect for Peter’s decision.
 Poker is about determination and excitement, and if Peter lacks this in his game, the right decision is to take a break.
 Peter has played amongst world champions and he has carried his title in the most admirable fashion.”

 In November 2010, Eastgate put his main event bracelet up for auction on eBay with a starting bid of $16,000.
 It eventually sold for $147,500 and this money was donated to UNICEF.

 In February 2011, Eastgate announced that he would be ending his eight-month break to return to poker.
-However, he has not played in any major tournament since 2013.
+However, he has chosen not to play in any of the major tournaments since 2013.